stblassitude/c3toctrack/README.md

 In addition to being attached to a point, the separate `waypoints` dict also contains all waypoints.
 The key is the trackmarker (again in meters).
 Each waypoint has these properties

 * type: one of:
     * Bf: Bahnhof, or station,
     * Bü: Bahnübergang, or level crossing,
     * Hp: Haltepunkt, or stop
     * W: Weiche, or switch
 * trackmarker: the linear position on the track, in meters
 * name: the name of the waypoint

 ## `trains.json`

-tbd
+There is one property `trains', which contains one property per train, named after the train.
+Each train has these
+properties:
+* `lat` and `lon` GPS position
+* `sat`: number of satellites reported by the receiver, can be used to gauge accuracy of the fix
+* `speed`: in km/h
+* `trackmarker`: in meters, relative to the track.

 # Setting Up